Internet in the United Kingdom: The early Internet and TCP/IP

+Roger Camrass, with his supervisor, Robert Gallager, at MIT, showed packet switching to be optimal in the Huffman coding sense in 1978.

+Derek Barber was involved in Internet design discussions in 1980.
 British researchers expressed a desire to use a country designation when American researchers Jon Postel and Paul Mockapetris were designing the Domain Name System in 1984.
 Postel adopted this idea for the DNS, which used the ISO standard country abbreviations except for following the "UK" convention already in use in the UK's Name Registration Scheme, rather than the ISO-standard "GB".
 The .uk Internet country code top-level domain (ccTLD) was registered in July 1985, seven months after the original generic top-level domains such as .com and the first country code after .us.
 At the time, ccTLDs were delegated by Postel to a "responsible person" and Andrew McDowell at UCL managed .uk, the first country code delegation.
 He later passed it to Dr Willie Black at the UK Education and Research Networking Association (UK ERNA).
 Black managed the "Naming Committee" until he and John Carey formed Nominet UK in 1996.
 As one of the first professional ccTLD operators, it became the model for many other operators worldwide.

 The UK's national research and education network (NREN), JANET connected with the National Science Foundation Network (NSFNET) in the United States in 1989.
 JANET adopted Internet Protocol on its existing network in 1991.
 In the same year, Dai Davies introduced Internet technology into the pan-European NREN, EuropaNet.

+British Telecom (BT) operated research labs which began, unofficially, relaying its internal email to the Internet at the end of the 1980s.

-Ivan Pope's company, NetNames, developed the concept of a standalone commercial domain name registrar, which would sell domain registration and other associated services to the public.
+NetNames, Ivan Pope's company, developed the concept of a standalone commercial domain name registrar, which would sell domain registration and other associated services to the public.
 Network Solutions Inc. (NSI), the domain name registry for the .com, .net, and .org top-level domains (TLDs), assimilated this model, which ultimately led to the separation of registry and registrar functions.

 Jon Crowcroft and Mark Handley received multiple awards for their work on Internet technology in the 1990s and 2000s.
-Karen Banks pioneered the use of the Internet to empower women around the world.
+Karen Banks promoted the use of the Internet to empower women around the world.

-Other protocols and networks
+Over the period 1980 to 2000, BT and other providers adopted TCP/IP and Internet product strategies when it became commercially advantageous.